 However, if you’re looking for more action, you can instead visit Rarotonga for great restaurants, cultural shows, and live music.
 With beach activities, villages, and numerous day tours, there’s something for the whole family to enjoy.

-A French island territory east of Australia, New Caledonia was also discovered by Englishman James Cook.
-In fact, Caledonia is actually the Latin word for Scotland and was named such by Cook in 1774.
+A French island territory east of Australia, New Caledonia, was also discovered by Englishman James Cook.
+Caledonia is the Latin word for Scotland and was named such by Cook in 1774.
 Later, in 1853 it became a French colony under Napoleon III and today retains French as the official language.

 This blend of indigenous and European history makes the group of islands culturally unique.
-Many of the small islands are ideal for sailing, snorkeling, and fishing.
-However, the bulk of the action is concentrated in and around Grand Terre.
+Many small islands are ideal for sailing, snorkeling, and fishing.
+However, most of the action is concentrated in and around Grand Terre.

 The city of Nouméa on the main island of Grand Terre boasts French restaurants, shopping, and European flair.
-Contrastingly, the island is also home to the 800m tall Mont-Dore, a dream hiking destination, just south of Nouméa.
+The island is also home to the 800m tall Mont-Dore, a dream hiking destination south of Nouméa.

-Most interestingly from the water, you can see the huge influence of the island’s central and dividing mountain range.
+Most interestingly, you can see the huge influence of the island’s central and dividing mountain range from the water.
 While the eastern shore is humid and lush, the west ranges from arid desert to agricultural grasslands.
-As if that wasn’t spectacular enough, Grand Terre also boasts red soils and an interesting mining past.
+Grand Terre also boasts red soils and an interesting mining past, as if that wasn’t spectacular enough.

 Or, true adventurers can choose to climb the 1,770m tall Kolombangara Volcano.
 Most interestingly, take advantage of your yacht charter and visit one of the remote islands where indigenous people still live without electricity or running water.